Learning with Delayed Payoffs in Population Games using Kullback-Leibler Divergence Regularization: Abstract

 \section{Abstract}

 We study a multi-agent decision problem in large population games.
-Agents across multiple populations select strategies for repeated interactions with one another.
-At each stage of the interactions, agents use their decision-making model to revise their strategy selections based on payoffs determined by an underlying game.
-Their goal is to learn the strategies of the Nash equilibrium of the game.
-However, when games are subject to time delays, conventional decision-making models from the population game literature result in oscillation in the strategy revision process or convergence to an equilibrium other than the Nash.
-To address this problem, we propose the Kullback-Leibler Divergence Regularized Learning (KLD-RL) model and an algorithm to iteratively update the model's regularization parameter.
-Using passivity-based convergence analysis techniques, we show that the KLD-RL model achieves convergence to the Nash equilibrium, without oscillation, for a class of population games that are subject to time delays.
+Agents from multiple populations select strategies for repeated interactions with one another.
+At each stage of these interactions, agents use their decision-making model to revise their strategy selections based on payoffs determined by an underlying game.
+Their goal is to learn the strategies that correspond to the Nash equilibrium of the game.
+However, when games are subject to time delays, conventional decision-making models from the population game literature may result in oscillations in the strategy revision process or convergence to an equilibrium other than the Nash.
+To address this problem, we propose the Kullback-Leibler Divergence Regularized Learning (KLD-RL) model, along with an algorithm that iteratively updates the model's regularization parameter across a network of communicating agents.
+Using passivity-based convergence analysis techniques, we show that the KLD-RL model achieves convergence to the Nash equilibrium without oscillations, even for a class of population games that are subject to time delays.
 We demonstrate our main results numerically on a two-population congestion game and a two-population zero-sum game.